Kythira

 Ionian Sea, Greece

-Kythira is an island of unique beauty located right across the southern tip of the Peloponnese.
-It is famous for its stunning landscape, as well as its archaeological and historical background.
-On this Ferryhopper page, you can find information on the island, its beaches and sights, food and villages.
-Check also all the ferry routes from/to Kythira and book ferry tickets online, at no extra cost!
+Kythira is an island of unique beauty located right across the southern tip of the Peloponnese peninsula.
+Part of the Ionian complex, it is famous for its stunning landscape, as well as its archaeological and historical background.

-View of Chora in Kythira
+View of Chora and the medieval castle in Kythira, Greece

 How to get to Kythira